microsoft/vcpkg-docs/vcpkg/reference/installation-tree-layout.md

 ---
 # Installation tree layout

-This article describes the installation directory layout conventions used by vcpkg.
+This article describes the layout conventions used by vcpkg for the packages' installation directory.
 After each package installation, vcpkg copies the produced output into a specific location depending on the file's type.